 Is this a low-cost semi-mechanical keyboard from Razer with fancy lights or an, “I see, that’s why you pay more for a decent keyboard?”
-Find out as we take a look at Razers new Ornata Chroma keyboard.
+Find out as we take a look at the new Razer Ornata Chroma keyboard.

 There is a reason that budget and build quality are not good bedfellows and the old adage of you get what you pay for is often true when it comes to gaming peripherals so can Razer break the mould and deliver a quality typing and gaming experience on a shoestring.